matehat/brewer.js/formula/readme.md

   This shows a few characteristics of an `@exports` directive.
 First, `@exports` is followed by an anonymous function, whose body will specify the individual directories to include, using the `@dir` directive.
-This function receives a single argument : the installed version.
+This function receives a single argument: the installed version.
 This allows the function body to vary its the structure of the vendor library according to the version installed.
   The `@main` directive is used to specify a main source file (for a particular type) for the vendor library.
 It has the form `@main(<type>, <relative path>)`.
 For the case above, it adds a shorter access path